albrtblzs/movie-app/README.md

 ## Overview

-I developed a movie web application.
+I developed a movie web application based on this task (https://github.com/dil-ajanek/tech_assessment).
 The application is capable of searching, paginating, and displaying the selected movie in a dialog.
 Moreover, there is a cache handler on the backend limited to two minutes.
 On the client side, the user receives notifications via a "react-hot-toast" (e.g., data from cache or API, error messages).
 Exceptionally, I have left the required environment variable in the .env.example to check the local version, but the application has already been deployed on Vercel.

 Vercel link: https://movie-app-albrtblzs.vercel.app/